ibm-cloud-docs/solution-tutorials/secure-kubernetes-app.md

 * deploy Cloudant
 * deploy App ID, config login page
 * git clone the repo
-* configure and push app, how much config can be done automatically?
+* configure and push app: how much config can be done automatically? do this as container, push to registry, use vulnerability advisor as part of CR
 * configure App ID, set redirect page (could be don from within code)
 * optional: custom domain, deploy CM, deploy cert to cluster, config ingress

 In this section, you will create the services required to ...

 1. Login to {{site.data.keyword.cloud_notm}} via the command line and target your Cloud Foundry account.
 See [CLI Getting Started](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+It assumes that you already have a Cloud Foundry organization and space created.
     ```sh
     ibmcloud login
     ```